jimz011/homekit-infused/docs/updates.md

 Be sure to read any breaking changes.

-### Procedure from v3.x.x to v4.0.0
+### Procedure from v3.x.x to v4.0.0 (now renamed to v2021.11.1)
 *Warning: the entire HKI structure has changed and thus will require some user input.
 Note that anything that was configured in the `/homekit-infused/user/config/` folder MUST be configured again in v4 since many of these options have been merged and/or no longer needed.

-To update Homekit Infused to version 4.0.0 you must do the following.
+To update Homekit Infused to version 2021.11.1 you must do the following.
 Make a copy of the following folder and put it somewhere safe:
 - /homekit-infused/user/